Hive-Hexagon/project_arduino/piscine_01/projects_and_componentx.md

 ### Foundation
 1. Blink the ‘L’ LED light on the Arduino board.
 	* The Hello World of an Arduino!
 Figure out how to blink the little L light on the Arduino board.
 	* Hardware:
 		* Arduino & USB cable
 2. Blink a single LED light:
-	a.
-Upgrade the Hello World.
+    * Upgrade the Hello World.
 Let’s light up a single external LED light!
 	b.
 Hardware:
 		* 1 LED
 		* 1 220 Ω resistor